 Stand upright with your back and buttocks touching a wall.
 Place the feet about 12 inches apart and about 6 inches from the wall.
 Slowly lower your hips by bending the knees and slide down the wall until the knees are flexed about 30 degrees (illustration).
-Do not slide down deeper than 45 degrees at the knee to avoid kneecap problems (this instruction is especially important for patellar and trochlear microfractures.
+Do not slide down deeper than 30 degrees at the knee to avoid kneecap problems (this instruction is especially important for patellar and trochlear microfractures.
 Pause for five seconds and then slowly slide back up to the upright starting position.
-When doing a wall slide, you should position your thighs so that your kneecaps are in line with the tips of your shoes, or your second toe.
 Do 3 sets of 10 to 15 repetitions.